Predicting The Next Social Media Disruption

 Just introducing a new social media site is not a disruption.
 If that were the case, hundreds of social media sites that have been introduced and fizzled out would all count as disruptions, and they certainly were not.

-to count as a true disruption, a new site or technology would need to be:
+To count as a true disruption, a new site or technology would need to be:

 - Timely.
 Technological evolution can happen very slowly or seemingly overnight.
 To disrupt the social media landscape, a disruption needs to occur very suddenly, almost immediately.
-Mobile apps are an example of a slow evolution since it took years for people to use them to access to social media.
+Mobile apps are an example of a slow evolution since it took years for people to use them to access social media.
 Facebook Live was an immediate change because it was introduced and embraced quite quickly.

 - Significant.
 No site or technology can be considered disruptive if it doesn’t make a major impact.
 For example, the new emoji reactions that Facebook offers in addition to the traditional “like” have not made a significant impact because they only minorly changed the way people interact with updates.
 However, Snapchat’s filters and lenses could be considered a disruption since they really changed the way people could post photos and videos.

 - Reach.
-To be a disruption, a technology or site also has to reach a wide range of people or affective a large number of apps or devices.
+To be a disruption, a technology or site also has to reach a wide range of people or affect a large number of apps or devices.
 Therefore, if a small site offers a new feature that only affects users of the site, it cannot be disruptive.
 But if Facebook introduces a new feature that catches on with all its users and then inspires other sites to offer something similar, that is disruptive.

 Having a basic definition for what can be considered disruptive helps us to evaluate new technologies and sites.
 Then we can see if a change is going to seriously influence the future or if it is just another passing novelty.